Downtown/Quartiers du Canal/Pôle des Rapides/Southeast

 Les Chocolats de Chloé

 All the chocolates of this adorable shop are made by hand in its open kitchen.
-The truffles and bars are delicious, but the chocolate-covered sponge toffee is a favourite.
+The truffles and bars are delicious, but the Monsieur Croquant, a chocolate-covered sponge toffee concoction, is always a favourite.

 Fous Desserts

-Beloved pastry and chocolate shop Fous Desserts has been a local favourite located on the Plateau for the past 20 years.
+Beloved pastry and chocolate shop Fous Desserts has been a local favourite around the Plateau neighbourhood for the past 20 years.
 Their handmade chocolate bonbons are unique, stuffed with homemade fruit or spice ganaches, pralines and caramels.
-As for their chocolate bars, those are made from premium chocolates (dark, milk, white or blond chocolate) with the aim of exploring the subtleties of the cocoa flavours.
+As for their chocolate bars, those are made from premium chocolates (dark, milk, white or blond) to explore the subtleties of the cocoa flavours.

 Chocolats Andrée